ROCm/rocFFT/docs/how-to/enabling-logging.rst

       All non-code messages (except for compile errors) are written as C++ comments, so you can pass the whole file to clang-format to inspect the source code.

-      The source code details for the runtime compilation can be very large, so considering writing this log to a file instead of stderr.
+      The source code details for the runtime compilation can be very large, so consider writing this log to a file instead of stderr.

 *  **Tuning logging**: Logs details about any kernels that are tried and rejected while tuning is running.
    It also logs messages when tuned solutions are used during plan building.
 *  **Graph logging**: Logs the graph of subplans during multi-GPU or multi-process plan execution.
    Subplans include FFT plans, transpose plans (to reshape data for communication), and communication steps.
-   This is written as GraphViz data.
+   This is written as Graphviz data.
 The view of the global graph might be slightly different from different nodes.
 This is because the current node has more visibility into subplans that run locally than those that run on other nodes.